nikic/PHP-Parser/doc/component/Pretty_printing.markdown

 Customizing the formatting
 --------------------------

-Apart from an `shortArraySyntax` and `shortListSyntax` options, the default pretty printer does not provide any functionality to customize the formatting of the generated code.
+Apart from an `shortArraySyntax` and `shortArrayDestructuring` options, the default pretty printer does not provide any functionality to customize the formatting of the generated code.
 The pretty printer does respect a number of `kind` attributes used by some notes (e.g., whether an integer should be printed as decimal, hexadecimal, etc), but there are no options to control brace placement or similar.

 If you want to make minor changes to the formatting, the easiest way is to extend the pretty printer and override the methods responsible for the node types you are interested in.